alban-read/M1-MICRO-FORTH/M1 MicroForth.md

 ### Performance

-This implementation is using a simple token interpreter that is written in assembly language.
+This implementation is using a simple token interpreter that is mostly written in assembly language.
 I have paid some attention to the performance of the inner loop, it is easy to test as you can try out different versions and time the results.

 The design is a token interpreter, I chose to use 16bit tokens to represent words, rather than 64 bit addresses, the addresses would probably be faster, but that would be a different implementation, as lots of words are tuned for the token memory layout.